-Idaho hospitals nearly buckling in relentless COVID surge
+‘Loss of hope’: Idaho hospitals crushed by COVID-19 surge

 Even families who have witnessed the trauma of COVID-19 firsthand are on opposite sides.

-Lisa Owens’ 48-year-old stepbrother, Jeff Owens, has been in the Boise hospital’s ICU since early August.
+Lisa Owens’ 48-year-old stepbrother, Jeff Scott, has been in the Boise hospital’s ICU since early August.

-“My kids call him the ‘Candy Man’ because he always brings candy when he comes,” Lisa Owens said.
+“My kids call him the ‘Candy Man’ because he always brings candy when he comes,” Owens said.
 “He really is this kind, loving, jovial person, and I wish with all my heart that he’d gotten vaccinated.”

 She’s vaccinated, along with about half of her extended family.
-But Jeff Owens, their aunt and uncle, Jeff’s daughter and a few others are not.
-Her stepbrother likely caught COVID-19 from the aunt and uncle, Lisa Owens said.
+But Scott, their aunt and uncle, Scott’s daughter and a few others are not.
+Her stepbrother likely caught COVID-19 from the aunt and uncle, Owens said.
 The aunt was hospitalized — she developed blood clots from the virus — but has since recovered.

 If anything, those experiences entrenched other relatives in their anti-vaccination beliefs, Owens said.

-Note: This story has been updated to correct the last name of the man in the ICU.
-He is Jeff Scott, not Jeff Owens.